gabby06-del/stardew-season-quiz/README.md

 ## Notes

-Fan project — not affiliated with ConcernedApe or the Stardew Valley IP.
+Fan project,  not affiliated with ConcernedApe or the Stardew Valley IP.